Princeton Community High School

-Princeton Community High School is a four-year comprehensive secondary school in Princeton, Indiana.
+Princeton Community High School is a four-year comprehensive secondary school in Princeton, Indiana, United States.
 The high school is a part of the North Gibson School Corporation.
 Until March 2016, the school operated a television station, W06BD, from studios at the high school.
 Princeton Community is the second largest of the three high schools serving Gibson County, Indiana.
 The others are Gibson Southern, which is larger, and Wood Memorial, which is smaller.

 History

 Princeton Community High School was opened in the early 1970s to replace old Princeton High School, which became crowded due to the public school consolidations of the previous few decades.

 A new High School opened in August 2012.
 Princeton Community Middle School is now located in the former Princeton Community High School resulting in a centralized Middle-High School Campus.